briannadickman/recovree-app/README.md

  * Run `git pull origin master` if you forked the project repository.
 Otherwise, run `git push origin master` if you downloaded a ZIP file and have an empty github repository.
 This command will sync your local and github repository
  * Run `npm install` to install all dependencies specified in the package.json
  * Open Robomongo

+* create a .env file and add the following environmental variables TWILIO_ACCOUNT_SID
+TWILIO_AUTH_TOKEN
+TWILIO_NUMBER
+PASSPORT_SECRET
+MONGODB_URI

+- You can delete or comment out the twilio.js code if you don't have a twilio account or don't want to use this portion of the project

 In seperate terminal tabs run the commands below:
 * `mongod` - starts the database